jvia/protobuf/resources/docs/1200-tutorial.md

 `PhoneNumber`) messages.
 To do this, you need to run the protocol buffer compiler `protoc` on your `.proto`:

-1. If you haven't installed this yet, now is the time.
+1. If you haven't installed `protoc` yet, now is the time.
 Your operating system's package manager very likely already provides a version for you -- search there first.
 If not, you can [download it][download] from Google.
 1. Now run the compiler, specifying: